 This second semester program focuses on self-discovery, decision-making skills, reflection and goal setting.
-Students complete a career interest inventory to explore personality types, research career clusters and review college majors that pertain to the careers revealed from the assessment.
+Students complete an aptitude and natural skills assessment to explore personality types, research career clusters and review college majors that pertain to the careers revealed from the assessment.
 Students are encouraged to assess their strengths and weaknesses by developing personal and academic goals.
 Counselors work with sophomores to formulate a plan to reach these goals.